I was just looking for something and it's not there.

 I don't know what it would have been like to have Twitter and Facebook and all this when Bill Clinton was governor and then president.

-I'd shudder to think about it.
+I shudder to think about it.

-Oh, a shudder in excitement.
+Oh, you shudder in excitement.

-Oh my God, can you imagine what the brilliant genius Clinton would have done with Twitter and Facebook?
+Can you imagine what the brilliant genius Clinton would have done with Twitter and Facebook?

 Oh, wow.

-Can you imagine how many Lewinskys there would have been with Twitter and Facebook.
+Can you imagine how many Lewinsky's there would have been with Twitter and Facebook?

 They can't contain themselves.